Group of kids, one holding a magnifying glass in the woods

 Your First Visit

 When you arrive at the Children’s Advocacy Center of Southwest Michigan (CAC), you are entering a safe and supportive place.
 We know that coming here may feel uncertain or overwhelming.
-Sometimes families are referred to the CAC because a concern has been raised about a child’s safety or wellbeing.
-In other cases, families may simply have questions or need support.
-You may or may not know all the details about why you were referred, and that’s okay.
+Families may be referred to the CAC because of a concern about a child’s safety or wellbeing.
+You may or may not know all the details about why you were referred, and that is okay.
 Our goal is to help children, teens, and caregivers feel comfortable, listened to, and supported.
-The information below explains what you can expect during your visit and how our team will guide you through the process.

 When You Arrive